 Data Science and Analytics- Gain a factual understanding of data (regarding citizens served, services, programs, etc.), based on existing information or on external information that can be accessed.

-Electronic Document Management System (EDMS)- is a collection of technologies that work together to provide a comprehensive solution for managing the creation, capture, indexing, storage, retrieval, and disposition of records and information assets of the organization.
+Electronic Document Management System (EDMS) (Service coming soon!)- is a collection of technologies that work together to provide a comprehensive solution for managing the creation, capture, indexing, storage, retrieval, and disposition of records and information assets of the organization.

 Geographic Information Systems (GIS)- A system that creates, manages, analyzes, and maps of all types of data.
 GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
 This provides a foundation for mapping and analysis that is used in almost every industry.